robb-j/r0b-blog/content/post/deploying-esp32-with-spiffs-using-github-actions.md

 **1. Create a release**

-A release is triggered using the "npm version" command locally, which bumps the version in `package.json`, commits the change as `x.y.x` and tags the commit as `vx.y.z`.
+A release is triggered using the `npm version` command locally, which bumps the version in `package.json`, commits the change as `x.y.x` and tags the commit as `vx.y.z`.